Program OverviewPrinter Friendly

 Career Options, Academic Pathways and PartnersPrinter Friendly

-- Courses in the Fashion and Business Management program examine all facets of the fashion industry, including accounting fundamentals like budgeting, costing, sourcing and working with manufacturers for garment production.
+- Courses in the Fashion Business and Management program examine all facets of the fashion industry, including accounting fundamentals like budgeting, costing, sourcing and working with manufacturers for garment production.

 - You will realize creative potential through practical exercises in class and within a retail setting.

 - The activities in the program help you build marketing, promotion and customer service skills.

 - You will connect with knowledgeable and industry-experienced faculty within small class environments.

 - The program teaches you to apply the principles of effective management, organization, employee and labour relations to the successful operation of a fashion business.

 - The final semester field placement will ensure you gain practical experience and invaluable networking opportunities.

 - Brand manager